AdobeDocs/experience-manager-65.fr-FR/help/forms/using/form-submission-receipt-via-email.md

 >
 >You can also use the **[!UICONTROL Send PDF via email]** option to send the completed form by email as a PDF attachment.
 The configuration options available for this action are the same as the options available for the **[!UICONTROL Send email]** action.
 L’action PDF par courrier électronique est disponible uniquement pour les formulaires adaptatifs basés sur XFA.

-## Action Envoyer un courrier électronique {#email-action}
+## Envoyer une action de courrier électronique {#email-action}

-L’action Envoyer un courrier électronique permet à un auteur d’envoyer automatiquement un courrier électronique à un ou plusieurs lors de l’envoi réussi d’un formulaire adaptatif.
+L’action Envoyer un courrier électronique permet à un auteur d’envoyer automatiquement un courrier électronique à un ou plusieurs destinataires lors de l’envoi réussi d’un formulaire adaptatif.

 >[!NOTE]
 >